Wahler & Schwarz

 Josef Weth, Landeck, Tyrol, Austria

 Josef Weth, bookseller in Landeck.
 In 1903 Weth ran the only bookshop in Landeck.
 He also traded in photographic articles and fancy goods including set of a dozen fan-shaped correspondence cards.
-His postcards of photographs of the locality were elegantly framed in drawings by E. Döcker and produced by Rafael Neuber of Vienna and Berlin.
+His postcards of photographs of the locality were produced by Rafael Neuber of Vienna and Berlin elegantly framed in drawings by Eduard Döcker.

 Bordeaux, Gironde, France